quux00/mybatis-koans/README.md

 For a deeper analysis open the `index.html` in either `postgres-viz/schemaSpy` or `mysql-viz/schemaSpy`.
 These were generated using the open source [SchemaSpy](http://schemaspy.sourceforge.net/) tool.

 Finally, you can also view the documentation that MySQL provides for the sakila database: [http://dev.mysql.com/doc/sakila/en/index.html](http://dev.mysql.com/doc/sakila/en/index.html)

 ---

+### Configure the environment to start working on the koans

+There are two ways to do the koans (that I have tested):

+1. Create an Eclipse project, set up the Java Build Path to the dependencies in Eclipse and run the koan JUnit tests one at a time from within Eclipse.
+  * If you choose this route you can put the dependencies (jars) in the provided `lib` directory or you can configure Eclipse to find them elsewhere.
+2. Use your editor of choice (including Eclipse) to edit the koans and run the koans using ant from the command line.
+You will need to put the jar dependencies in the `lib` directory (see below).

+---

+### Do the Koans in Eclipse

+Open Eclipse and start a new Java Project.
+Give it the project name "mybatis-koans" and uncheck the "Use default location" option.
+Browse to the mybatis-koans directory where you downloaded the koans from GitHub.

+Set up your Java Build Path to have the mybatis-3.x.x jar file, the JDBC library of your choice, and JUnit 4.

+Navigate to Koan01.java in the net.thornydev.mybatis.koan.koan1 package.
+Run it as a JUnit test by right-clicking in the editing screen and choose Run As > JUnit Test.
+It should fail.
+If it passes, then you are probably in the completed koans section.

+Read the instructions in the Koan.
+You will have a series of TODOs to complete.
+Fill those in, using the MyBatis User Guide as help until the koan passes.
+Then move to the next one.

+---

+### Do the Koans using ant (command line)

+Make sure you have ant in your PATH.

+In the mybatis-koans directory, run `ant -p` to make sure ant is working and to see the available targets.

+You will need to put (or symlink to) the dependended on jar files in the `mybatis-koans/lib` directory.
+For example, here is what my `lib` directory looks like:

+    $ ls -l
+    lrwxrwxrwx 1 (...) junit4.jar -> /home/midpeter444/java/lib/junit4.jar
+    lrwxrwxrwx 1 (...) mybatis.jar -> /home/midpeter444/java/lib/mybatis.jar
+    lrwxrwxrwx 1 (...) mysql-connector-java.jar -> /home/midpeter444/java/lib/mysql-connector-java.jar
+    lrwxrwxrwx 1 (...) postgresql.jar -> /home/midpeter444/java/lib/postgresql.jar

+Run `ant koan01`.
+You should get a failing test with output like:

+    XXXXXX Need output here

+Open `src/net/thornydev/mybatis/koan/koan01/Koan01.java` in your editor of choice and read the instructions in the Koan.
+You will have a series of TODOs to complete.
+Fill those in, using the MyBatis User Guide as help until the koan passes.
+Then move to the next one.

+---